Are You Taking Unsafe Prescription Drugs?

 Amy Allina, program director of the National Women’s Health Network says, “People tend to assume that if a drug is available in the U.S., it’s safe and it works.
 But there are too many examples of products that have done real harm.”
 There is a way to protect you and your family by using the FAD’s drug database.
 She says, “I do it all the time for myself and my three children.”

-Unsafe prescription drugs can cause irreparable harm and have long lasting side effects.
-If you have been injured by a medication you may need a class action attorney.
+Unsafe prescription drugs can cause irreparable harm and have long-lasting side effects.
+If you have been injured by a medication you may need a Personal Injury Lawyers.
 Call the Law Offices of L. Clayton Burgess to schedule a FREE case evaluation.